For us, our climbing started just like it did for many others.

 Jake also has a website called Unbound by Convention, where he writes guides and reviews on non-climbing stuff.

-That’s Jamie on the right.
+Him on the right?
+Yeah, that’s Jamie.
 Jamie Taylor.

 He’s a climbing machine.
 Literally nothing comes between him and his climbing.